vnc

 127.0.0.1:5900on the remote box; - the cloud security group does not open public VNC ingress;

-- the local machine connects through SSH port forwarding;
+- your local machine connects through SSH port forwarding;

 - the normal lease TTL and idle-timeout lifecycle still apply;

-- generated passwords are retrieved only on demand over SSH.
+- generated passwords are read only on demand over SSH.

-For static hosts, direct host:5900 VNC is allowed only when that endpoint is already reachable.
-Treat direct static VNC as operator-managed and keep it on a trusted network such as Tailscale or a private LAN.
+For static hosts, direct host:5900 VNC is offered only when that endpoint is already reachable.
+Keep direct static VNC on a trusted network.

 #Screenshots